py5coding/py5book/content/importing_py5_code.md

     s.rect(s.mouse_x, s.mouse_y, 10, 10)
     s.rect(s.random_int(s.width), s.random_int(s.height), 10, 10)
 ```

+The important thing to observe here is that the code should obtain a
+`py5.Sketch` instance and then use that instance to access py5's methods and
+variables.
+Accessing py5's methods through the py5 module (i.e. `py5.rect()`,
+`py5.mouse_x`, etc.) is incorrect for Class Mode users and will result in
+confusing errors for Imported Mode users because the dynamic variables such as
+`py5.mouse_x` and `py5.mouse_y` will not work.

 The extra bit of complexity will be transparent to your users, and will make
 the library accessible to users programming in any of py5's Modes.
 For example,